Porting Applications using Recipes

 """

-(Rename the "script-name" parts with your script name)
+(Rename the "script-name" parts with your script name and the .py extension for your script programming language extension if needed)

-This script will rename your script name (remove the .py extension, for example), make it executable and package.
+This script will rename your script name, make it executable and package.

 • Multiple scripts